Sex work is being decriminalised in Victoria.

 The sign must have black print on a white background with font size no smaller than 12 point.
 Consumer Affairs Victoria can provide you with A3 sized signs.

 Failure to display the sign is an offence under section 60A of the Sex Work Act 1994 and may lead to a penalty of 10 penalty units.
-For more information, view our Penalties page.
+For more information, view Penalties.

 Download a copy of the Sexual slavery sign (Word, 74KB).